 The Active-Passive SimStereo dataset is a simulated dataset created with Blender containing high quality both realistic and abstract looking images.
 Each image pair is rendered in classic RGB domain, as well as Near-Infrared with an active pattern.
 It is meant to be used as a dataset to study domain transfert between active and passive stereo vision, as well as providing a high quality active stereo dataset, which are far less common than passive stereo datasets.

-The dataset contains 528 image pairs, which are pre-splitted into a test set of 103 image pairs and a train set of 425 image pairs.
+The dataset contains 515 image pairs, pre-split into a test set of 103 image pairs and a train set of 412 image pairs.

 The images have a standard resolution of 640x480 pixels.